XiaotongDu/XiaotongDu.github.io/_posts/2025-07-18-why-are-stablecoins-all-the-rage.md

 Citigroup estimates that by 2025, stablecoin issuers will hold approximately $120 billion in U.S. debt.
 With regulation loosening and issuance growing, that figure could swell to $3.7 trillion by 2030, exponentially increasing U.S. Treasury demand.

-U.S. Treasury Secretary Janet Yellen stated at the March 2025 Digital Assets Summit that the administration will utilize stablecoins to maintain the dollar's global dominance.

 On the other hand, stablecoins also present an opportunity to challenge the dollar's supremacy for countries like China.

 Wang Yang, Vice President of the Hong Kong University of Science and Technology, and Bai Liang, CEO of ZeroOne Think Tank, co-authored an article stating that stablecoins support peer-to-peer, instant settlement transactions that bypass U.S.-dominated systems, such as SWIFT and CHIPS, offering a technological path to sidestep dollar control and U.S. sanctions.